NOTE: Updated as of May 16, 2022

 - Existing attestation process that departments have already used, with updates made to reflect changes to the Visitor Policy (some language may need to change).

 - Conference and Event Services can provide additional resources for pre-registration and attestation.

 - Communicate to attendees:

 - Use of the facility must be for a critical need, where similar facilities are not available.
 Examples include use of performing arts venues and unique athletic facilities that may not be available to local high school students.
-Rental of large conference rooms for singular events can’t be approved at this time.

 - When possible, allow at least one hour after the external users have left the facility before opening it for use by University students, faculty, or staff.